DoSomething/contentful-prototype/docs/development/features/voter-registration.md

 ![Content Block - CivicEngineVoterWidget footerType](../../.gitbook/assets/request-ballot-block.png)

+-   Note: For the 2018 election, we used a `PollLocator` component which linked to the Voting Information Project.
+In 2020, we'll instead be using the CivicEngine Voter Widget as a polling locator, so the `PollLocator` component was removed in [#2373](https://github.com/DoSomething/phoenix-next/pull/2373).

 ### Start Voter Registration Form

 The `StartVoterRegistrationForm` component displays form fields for email and zip, and redirects a user directly to the RTV registration site upon submitting.
 It's currently hardcoded on the [Voter Registration Drive Page](#voter-registration-drive-page) and the [Quiz Result Page](#quiz-result-page) components.